alchemistcohen/Oil-and-Gas-Production-Data-Analysis-for-Horizontal-Well-in-West-Virginia-2023/README.md

 # Oil-and-Gas-Production-Data-Analysis-for-Horizontal-Well-in-West-Virginia-2023

-this is a Data Analysis for Oil and Gas Production Data of Horizontal Wells in West Virginia in 2023, the database was taken from the Official Website of the State of West Virginia
+This is a Data Analysis for Oil and Gas Production Data of Horizontal Wells in West Virginia in 2023, the database was taken from the Official Website of the State of West Virginia

 Database Information